anurag-kqi/MI-7-systems/Team_03/Project-Day-to-day-task.md

 	Vinay
 	Swapnil

 	Tasks :
-	work in team of two.
+		work in team of two
 			Siddhant/Sakshi :  Working on changing coding logic .
 			Vinay/Swapnil: Working on client-server arch and make file.